niveaM/BarrenLandAnalysis/README.md

 ### **Case Study Selection Motivation**
 As a developer I have built apps with both SOA or Search capabilities.
 It would have been relatively easy to spin up a ReSTful service using SpringBoot or implement search with search engine like Lucene.
 I have always loved to write algorithms that can help solve problems.
-I think this problems lets me showcase my skills the best.
+I think this problems lets me showcase my skills the best, without hiding behind frameworks, which is why I naturally gravitated toward this problem.

 ##### **Problem statement**